r-vage/ComfyUI_RvTools/README.md

 2. Select model type (Standard Checkpoint, UNet, Nunchaku Flux, Nunchaku Qwen, or GGUF).
 3. Choose the appropriate model file from the dropdown.
 4. Configure CLIP (baked or external) and VAE (baked or external).
+5. Optionally enable model sampling and select appropriate method (SD3, Flux, etc.) for your model architecture.
-5. For Smart Loader Plus: Set resolution, batch size, and sampler settings.
+6. For Smart Loader Plus: Set resolution, batch size, and sampler settings.
-6. Use templates to save/load configurations for quick workflow iteration.
+7. Use templates to save/load configurations for quick workflow iteration.
 7. Connect the pipe output to downstream nodes or use Pipe Out nodes to extract components.

 The Smart Loaders include comprehensive error handling, automatic VRAM cleanup, and graceful fallbacks when optional extensions (Nunchaku, GGUF) are not installed.